 - Rainy Day?
 Kinnakeet Clay in Avon may have a workshop for you, visit the Graveyard of the Atlantic Museum at the very tip of Hatteras Village, or pick out a new book at Buxton Village Books

-- Night life: Turner’s High Moon in Avon has live music almost every night of the week, if you’re looking to watch that game check out Lighthouse Sports Bar in Buxton
+- Night life: If you’re looking to watch that game check out Lighthouse Sports Bar in Buxton

 4. Beach Driving